 In Jainism, fasting is not only about giving up on food and water, but it is a way of spiritual purification as well.
 Fasting is also seen as a way of developing a sense of self-control.
 During many fasts, people even abstain from wearing flashy accessories, ornaments, perfume, and make-up and resort to living a simpler lifestyle.
 Jains regard fasting to be a way to progress towards their spiritual goals.

 The ancient concept of fasting has inspired several modern-day trends of weight loss dieting.
 People practice abstinence from consuming food and water for a decided number of hours during the day.
 Some diet trends discourage consuming certain classes of foods that provide a rich amount of carbohydrates or fats.

 A popular and effective diet trend that has helped many people is the 16/8 intermittent fasting.
 People avoid eating or drinking anything for 16 hours and adjust their meal timings in the remaining 8 hours.
 There are several such diet trends, and most of them have scientific and medical backing.

 Here are some of the medically proven advantages of dieting, other than weight loss.

-Chronically inflamed tissues do not function well and may hamper a person’s health.
-Scientific studies have established that intermittent fasting helps reduce a state of chronic tissue inflammation.
+- Reduced Inflammation: Chronically inflamed tissues do not function well and may hamper a person’s health.
+Scientific studies have established that intermittent fasting helps reduce inflammation.
 This may be attributed to the role of fasting in controlling blood sugar.
 Elevated sugar levels promote tissue inflammation, and therefore people with diabetes are more prone to developing inflammatory disorders.
 Fasting helps to prevent inflammation by reducing blood sugar levels.

 Fasting is as relevant today as it was in ancient times.
-The purpose and type of fasting are all that have changed over the years.
+The Importance of fasting and type of fasting are all that have changed over the years.